willmoranodc/odc-wireframes-test/docs/onboarding.md

 ### Step 5: Open a pull request

-Once your work is ready for Will to review:
+Once your work is ready for the project lead to review:

 1. Go to the repo on github.com (or click the GitHub icon in Cursor's sidebar if it's available).
 2. You'll see a yellow banner offering to open a pull request from your branch.
 Click it.
 3. Write a short description of what you did and why.
 Bullet points are fine.
-4. Assign Will as the reviewer.
+4. Assign the project lead as the reviewer.
 5. Click **Create pull request**.

-Will gets notified, reviews your work, and either leaves comments for revision or merges it into `main`.
+The project lead gets notified, reviews your work, and either leaves comments for revision or merges it into `main`.
 If he asks for changes, make them on the same branch, commit, and push again — the pull request updates automatically.

 ---